 The Doctor made a wide-eyed face as he remembered their last visit.
 "Here's hoping she gets over it quickly," he said.

 They stopped outside the door and Rose lifted her key, then froze.
 The Doctor reached out a hand and slowly, cautiously, pushed.
 The door swung open.
 They exchanged glances.

 "Maybe she felt like a nice nippy breeze?" the Doctor suggested hopefully.

 Rose stared at the open door.
 It was probably nothing, but…Jackie never left the door ajar.
 For years she had scolded Rose for not shutting it tightly.
 Didn't even leave it unlocked, usually.
 In a city, you didn't know whom you could trust, and ever since Jackie had met the Doctor, monsters and aliens and danger and trouble following in his wake, she had taken precautions against unwanted guests.
 She wasn't about to forget the Slitheen in her kitchen.

 Rose stepped over the threshold.
 "Mum?" she called.
-She made her way slowly into the apartment.
+She made her way slowly into the flat.
 The Doctor made to follow her, but Rose had halted abruptly once more.